Browser does not support script.

 * 20th Century Continental Philosophy (NB the 19th and 20th Century Continental Philosophy Modules run in alternate years)

 * Topics in Philosophy of Language

 The modules run in each academic year are subject to change in line with staff availability and student demand so there is no guarantee every module will run.

 In the third year students take 120 credits, at least 90 of which will be at level 6.
 Level 6 modules are optional subjects which often build on the level 5 modules described above.

 To count towards their third year Level 6 requirement students may choose to write a 10,000 word Dissertation for 30 credits, taught over the programme of the year by one-to-one tutorials with a member of staff.

-Also available: up to two modules at other departments in King's or other colleges of the University of London; a language module at level 5 or above.
+In addition, you may take up to two modules at other departments in King's or other colleges of the University of London or a language module at level 5 or above.